Q&A interview with P G Bell (author) and Rebecca Hill and Becky Walker, editors of

 Have you always wanted to be a children’s writer?

-Tell us about the inspiration for Beetle Boy?
+Tell us about the inspiration for The Train to Impossible Places

-What was it like working with Rachel and Barry on the book?
+What was it like working with Rebecca and Becky on the book?

-What’s your favourite scene in the book, or which bit did you most enjoy writing?
+What’s your favourite scene in the book and why?

-What were the main elements you worked on editorially with Maya to help her make her book even better?
+What were the main elements you worked on editorially with Peter to help him make the book even better?

 What would you say is the hardest thing for debut authors when working on their manuscripts?

-Thanks to M. G. Leonard and Barry and Rachel for answering our questions.
+Thanks to PG Bell, Rebecca and Becky for answering our questions.